Learn More

 A bank identification number, also called an issuer identification number, is the opening sequence of a payment card number.
 It identifies the institution and card network connected to the card.

-BIN data helps teams confirm whether a transaction fits the customer, issuer, region, and payment method they expected.
+Learn more about Bank identification number in our glossary →BIN data helps teams confirm whether a transaction fits the customer, issuer, region, and payment method they expected.

 It can also explain why a payment needs a different authorization route, extra verification, or a softer retry strategy.